A quick breakdown on how to choose the right pack for your next adventure

 So, what’s the Best Multi-Day Backpack Out There?

 I mean, we’re obviously biased?
 But our bias is based on more than 70 years of experience, so we come by it honestly.
 Our newest multi-day backpack, perfect for shorter trips, is the Asher 55.
 Streamlined for lighter-weight pursuits, it’s got every one of the essential features mentioned above, with awesome retro color palettes and modern design.
-For longer adventures, our no-frills Coyote 65, 85 and 105 can accommodate just about anything you might want to bring, anywhere—with lots of smart organization to segregate yo’ stuff.
+For longer adventures, our no-frills Coyote 65, 85 and 105 can accommodate just about anything you might want to bring, anywhere—with lots of smart organization to keep you all sorted out.

-Stay tuned for more beginning backpacker tips, with great gear to get you out there in style—and be sure to follow @keltybuilt for all kinds of cool camp content.
+Stay tuned for more beginning backpacker tips, with great gear to get you out there in style—and be sure to follow @keltyusa for all kinds of cool camp content.
 See you out there!